rust-lang/rfcs/text/0000-placement-by-return.md

 * A function pretty much has to use `Vec` to create huge arrays, even if the array is fixed size.
 The way you'd want to do it, `Box::new([0; 1_000_000])`, will allocate the array on the stack and then copy it into the Box.
 This same form of copying shows up in tons of API's, like serde's Serialize trait.
 * There's no safe way to create gigantic, singular structs at all.
 If your 1M array is wrapped somehow, you pretty much have to allocate the memory by hand and transmute.
 * You can't return bare unsized types.
-[You can create them locally, and you can pass them as arguments](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md), but not return them.
+[RFC-1909](https://github.com/rust-lang/rfcs/blob/master/text/1909-unsized-rvalues.md) allows you to create them locally, and pass them as arguments, but not return them.

 As far as existing emplacement proposals go, this one was written with the following requirements in mind: